MicrosoftDocs/ai-builder/ai-builder-docs/samples.md

 # Start using AI Builder with sample data

 Don't have any data of your own to create a model?
 No problem!
 We've got you covered.
-You can [configure your new environment to deploy sample data automatically](build-model.md) when you create it, or you can download sample data and follow the instructions to work with it.

 ## Get sample data